David Victor (screenwriter)

-David Victor, born David Vikodetz, (August 22, 1910 – October 18, 1989) was an American producer and screenwriter.
-He won an Primetime Emmy Award and was nominated for four more in the categories Outstanding Drama Series and Outstanding Single Program for his work on the television programs The Name of the Game, Marcus Welby, M.D. and also the television film Vanished.
+David Vikodetz (August 22, 1910 – October 18, 1989) was a Russian-born American producer and screenwriter.
+He won a Primetime Emmy Award and was nominated for four more in the categories Outstanding Drama Series and Outstanding Single Program for his work on the television programs The Name of the Game, Marcus Welby, M.D. and also the television film Vanished.

-Victor died in October 1989 of a heart attack in Virginia, at the age of 79.
+Victor died on October 18, 1989 of a heart attack in Virginia, at the age of 79.